 Best of all, the golden-yellow salve smells like creamy, dreamy honey, and it'll moisturize your hands as well as your spoons!

 Homemade spoon butter (also known as butcher block or cutting board cream) is a great thing to keep around.
-Once applied, it moisturizes and protects butcher blocks, cutting boards, salad bowls, and of course, spatulas and spoons.
+Once applied, it moisturizes and protects wooden surfaces such as butcher blocks, cutting boards, salad bowls, and, of course, spatulas and spoons.
 Our homemade version is made with sunflower oil, as opposed to mineral oil, so it's all-natural and petroleum-free.

 The Right Wax to Use